These two plants are extremely similar, but have very different effects and uses. Read on so you don’t get caught out!

 Just as hemp is used to describe cannabis varieties with less than 0.3% THC content, marijuana refers to those varieties with more than 0.3% THC by dry weight.

-Others think that the word comes from a per-Columbian Spanish word, possibly “mejorana” meaning referring to the herb marjoram.
+Others think that the word comes from a pre-Columbian Spanish word, possibly “mejorana” meaning referring to the herb marjoram.

 Still others say that it comes from the Chinese “ma ren hua” for “hemp seed flower” and that Chinese traders brought both the product and the word to the Americas.

-Certainly, it first came to prominence in the US in the early decades of twentieth century and was associated with Mexican immigrants at the time and it is viewed as some people as a racist term.
+Certainly, it first came to prominence in the US in the early decades of twentieth century and was associated with Mexican immigrants at the time and it is a racist term.

 For this reason, some marijuana uses started to drop the term in favour of the scientific name, broadly referring to marijuana as “cannabis”.